|I have been laid off and lost my

 I want to Improve my Job Prospects and pursue some Further Education Course!

 Many people think that "being laid off" and having lost a job, is a good time to get involved in some further education, in order to improve future job prospects.
 In principle, that is an excellent idea.
 However, there are some serious issues, you have to think about.
 A selection of those are shown here:

 Clearly, the costs of your intended education course, at a time, we presume of potential financial hardship, is an important issue.
-If you live in "financial plenty", it will be okay, but otherwise you have to think long and hard, whether you want to spend essential money on an educational adventure that may or may not bring you better job prospects.

 Obviously, the choices depend on your own circumstances.
 What makes sense for a nurse with an LPN, when she, or he, at any age under 45, wants to "upgrade" and complete a Bachelor nursing degree, does not necessarily make sense for a manager at 55, wanting to complete some expensive "standard" or "executive" MBA, most likely at a third rate, or online university.
 He, certainly will never make his money back!

 So should one only undertake further education, when there is a payback?
 Or should only "youngish employees" think of additional education?

 What kind of education should you go for?

 They key educational goal, during your period of unemployment should be to acquire SKILLS, not general education.
 Skills are most useful, if you acquire them in areas, where you already have experience and, where you can build on a solid foundation of experience.
 State universities and community colleges often offer "one-off courses" that can be a great help.

 For instance, if you are a human resources manager, something like public speaking, interviewing techniques, resume writing and evaluation, or leadership evaluation courses, may be interesting and useful.
 The costs in these colleges tend to be reasonable and, you dont have to commit more than a few weeks to the project.